SB-7

 Enforcement Authority

-The Labor Commissioner enforces this part, including investigating alleged violations, ordering temporary relief, issuing citations, and filing civil actions under Labor Code §§ 98.3, 98.7, 98.74, or 1197.1.
+The Labor Commissioner enforces this part, including investigating alleged violations, ordering temporary relief, issuing citations, and filing civil actions under Labor Code Sections 98.3, 98.7, 98.74, or 1197.1.
 Alternatively, a public prosecutor may bring a civil action pursuant to Labor Code Chapter 8 (commencing with Section 180) of Division 1.
-No private right of action is created; enforcement is limited to the Labor Commissioner and public prosecutors.
+No private right of action is created — enforcement is agency-initiated or through public prosecutor action.
+No cure period or safe harbor is specified.

 Penalties